-Frank Büch, born in 1957, took a degree at the Berlin Technical College for Business and has been an executive working in the sales and marketing division of BVG (Berlin public transport company) for many years.
-In 2015, he was appointed Director of the Marketing Department and has been responsible for the #weilwirdichlieben (because we love you) campaign ever since .
-With a headcount of 14.400 employees, around 3,000 vehicles and 450,000 subscribers, the Berliner Verkehrsbetriebe (BVG) is Germany’s largest communal local public transport company.
+Frank Büch, born in 1957, studied Business Administration at the Berlin School of Economics and has been employed at executive level in the Sales & Marketing Department of the Berlin-based transport company, Berliner Verkehrsbetrieben (BVG) for many years.
+In the year 2015, he was appointed Director of the Marketing Department and has thus been responsible for the #weilwirdichlieben campaign ever since.

 For your GPS please use „Welckerstrasse 22“ as destination address of the parking lot.